NCAR/python-tutorial/pages/part1_1.rst

    ..

-   By adding this datafile to your directory, you have made a change that is not yet reflected in our git repository.
+   By adding this datafile to your directory, you have made a change that is not yet reflected in our Git repository.
 Type ``git add`` and then the name of the altered file to stage your change.

 10. Check your git status once again: